abhineet123/Deep-Learning-for-Tracking-and-Detection/all_papers_msc.md

         - Exponential Map/
             - 1 The exponential map.pdf
             - More About the Exponential Map.pdf
-            - Nineteen dubious ways to compute the exponential of a matrix, twenty ?ve years later siam03.pdf
+            - Nineteen dubious ways to compute the exponential of a matrix, twenty five years later siam03.pdf
             - Notes 4 The exponential map.pdf
             - Practical parameterization of rotations using the exponential map 1998.pdf
             - Practical Parameterization of Rotations Using the Exponential Map.pdf